-If you want to make money from your blog, newsletter, or list of email subscribers, you need to look at all the ways you can earn multiple streams of income each time you publish.
+If you want to make money from your newsletter or email list, you need to look at all the ways you can earn multiple streams of income each time you publish.

 In newsletters and other email communication, you can expand on the thoughts you put forth on your blog posts, podcasts, or videos.

 Monetize Your Newsletter from the Start with Native Ads

 However, there’s another way to monetize newsletters and bring in extra income even as you grow your list and reputation.

-When you place relevant advertising within the text of your newsletter, you don’t have to wait for the money to flow in.
+When you place relevant advertising within the body of your newsletter, you don’t have to wait for the money to flow in.
 You can start monetizing your newsletters right away.

-Programmatic native ads look like related articles that appear at the top, bottom, or within the body of your newsletter article.
+Programmatic native ads look like related articles that appear at the top, bottom, or within the body of your newsletter.

 Your subscribers will likely click on these ads because they provide helpful information about topics that they are already interested in.

 And – best of all, these ads aren’t for your competitors.

-To be successful at email monetization from the get-go, though, you need to follow a couple of critical guidelines:
+However, to be successful at email monetization from the get-go, though, you need to follow a couple of critical guidelines:

 Add to Your Newsletter Income with Long-Term Monetization Strategies

 In addition to placing ads within the body of your newsletter, you can add to the long-term revenue your communication generates with several additional monetization methods.
-They include:

-- Donations: Many newsletter publishers, especially those that regularly provide free-to-use tools or digital assets, such as photos, infographics, specialized recipes, templates, or other useful tools, provide readers with a button that readers can click to donate toward publishing expenses.
+More and more newsletter publishers, especially those that regularly provide free-to-use tools or digital assets, such as infographics, specialized recipes, templates, or other useful tools, provide readers with a button that readers can click to donate toward publishing expenses.

 If you have an e-commerce site, customers often browse through your catalog, get distracted, and then leave unbought items in their cart.

 Build Your Subscriber List to Multiply Your Income